-You know what worries me about this Social Security debate?
+You know what worries me about this Social Security (search) debate?
 There's too much heat and not enough action.

 What bothers me more are those who don't even see it as a problem.

 I think we can reasonably differ over ways to fix it.
 I cannot fathom anyone saying it doesn't need fixing.
 Anyone telling you that is lying to you.
 Period.
 Just because it isn't going broke tomorrow, doesn't mean it doesn't need fixing today.

 Look, private accounts might or might not be the answer.
 But I applaud the president for raising at least this question: What can we do to shore up Social Security for the future?